-I know what you might be thinking.
-Why on earth did you do that?
-And I’ll be honest and admit that I don’t really have a worthwhile reason behind it.
-For a start, I’ve had Fitbit since April 2015, and as of this writing I am currently on 19,287,747 life time steps.
+I’ll be honest and admit that I don’t really have a worthwhile reason behind doing it other than for that badge.
+I’ve had Fitbit since April 2015, and as of this writing I am currently on 19,287,747 life time steps.
 I’m a postman, so it’s almost like I cheat.
 There’s no reason for me to quote that figure other than I think it sounds awesome.
 But I had always wanted to get the biggest badge that they had, the Olympian Sandal.
 Well, here it is:

 I understand that you may be thinking I’ve just saved that image from Google.
 But I haven’t, that would be a stupid.
 So here’s a snapshot of the Daily Steps Badges that you can gain from FitBit.
 They basically have one for every 5,000 steps until you hit 80,000.
 I think that’s a little harsh, there would bee no harm in making it 5,000 all the way to the 100,000 step badge.
 Here they are: